apache/druid/docs/development/extensions-core/druid-basic-security.md

 druid.extensions.loadList=["postgresql-metadata-storage", "druid-hdfs-storage", "druid-basic-security"]
 ```

+To enable basic auth, configure the basic Authenticator, Escalator, and Authorizer in `common.runtime.properties`.
-See [Authentication and Authorization](../../design/auth.md) for more information on the implemented extension interfaces.
+See [Authentication and Authorization](../../design/auth.md) for more information on the implemented extension interfaces and for an example configuration.

 ## Configuration